Ran-Mori/toy-language/README.md

 1. Source codes are just almost same as LLVM official example.
 I would recommend you jump to [offical page](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/) and browse the explanation.
 2. This project implements only to [chapter3(Code generation to LLVM IR)](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html).
+3. Only MacOS is tested, I don't guarantee it can work well on other platforms.

 ## Requirements